makatalin/smart-waste-management/README.md

 - [Contact](#contact)

 ## About the Project
-This project was developed to demonstrate the use of the Internet of Things (IoT) in waste management.
-It is part of the final assignment program at VERN' University.
-It uses sensors to monitor waste bin fill levels, detect environmental conditions, and optimize waste collection routes.
-The core components include a Raspberry Pi, which processes sensor data, and a web application for real-time data visualization and management.
+This project was created to showcase the application of the Internet of Things (IoT) in waste management.
+Developed as part of the final assignment at VERN' University, it employs sensors to monitor waste bin fill levels, detect environmental conditions, and optimize waste collection routes.
+The system's core includes a Raspberry Pi for processing sensor data and a web application that provides real-time data visualization and management.

 ## Technologies Used
 **Raspberry Pi 4B**: